Financial-Times/origami-image-set-tools/README.md

 #### `toolSet.buildImageSetManifest()`

-This function returns a promise which resolves with buildd image set manifest.
+This function returns a promise which resolves with a built image set manifest.
 This uses the `baseDirectory` and `sourceDirectory` [options](#options) to determine where to find images.

 The image manifest has the following format: